Video of the presentation:

 I’ve had the Close Button in the left since it was set by default in Ubuntu 10.04 and I liked it, and the button stayed in the left until GNOME 3.8.

 Ansible 1.2 is out of the door.
 Go and check the changelog to see how many

 new features and fixes this version brings, my favorites being the new

 syntax for variable substitution and support for roles.
 This version also

 includes a patch I submitted for adding encryption support to password

-Just fixing a build error, but anyway it made me proud at the time.
+Just fixing a build error, but anyway I’m proud of it.

 with ignore(OSError): os.remove(somefile)